 You can read the resolution here or listen to Representative DeLauro speak in the House about the resolution, or read an account of the nine MBC patients who traveled to Washington D.C. to personally speak to Congressional leaders to pass the resolution on MBCN’s “History of October 13th” page.

-Sadly, of the nine patients only I and Judith Christensen are still living.
+Sadly, of the nine patients only I am still alive; Judith Christensen died October 27, 2019.